ltdt14/auth-boilerplate/README.md

 - Code Coverage with Istanbul
 - Linting with ESLint via Airbnb Styleguide and PrettierJS
 - Documentation with JSDoc
+- Log request to Database

 ## Getting Started

 ### Prerequisites

-- This boilerplate requires a MongoDB connection.
-Provide the MongoDB URI in .env file.
+- This boilerplate requires two MongoDB connections.
+One for application specific data and one for the logging.
+Provide the MongoDB URIs in .env file.
 - This boilerplate requires some other variables provided in .env file.
 See .env.example for details

 ### Installing